ralphou/data-analysis-operations/hisFormula/README.md

 Includes trio files with all required records, including views, templates and funcs.
 A compiled pod is also available, tested with version 3.1.10.

+The main configuration view is located in the default Builder app, and is labeled "Formulas".

 For points with calculated histories stored in the time series database, a task needs to be configured to call `taskHisFormulaWrite()` regularly, for example every 60 minutes.